jmculnan/multimodal-paper/README.md

 Drafting paper for multimodal emotion/sentiment/personality analysis work

-The latex here will be connected with overleaf
+The latex here is taken from overleaf